MichaelTrenker/Chang/README.md

 ## Features

-- **Create Notes**: Create Notes and assign them with parametres like phase of the killchain, status, priority.
+- **Create Tasks **: Create Tasks and assign them with parametres like phase of the killchain, status, priority.
 - **Create Tags**: Create Tags which help to organize your notes and keep an simple overview.

 ## Getting Started